DopierRex/OneNext/README.md

 For the Acorn BBC Master, please read BBC_QUICKSTART in directory BBC; it contains more detailed information, due to the Next membrane keyboard support.

-IMPORTANT: This build and its repository do NOT include game roms.
+IMPORTANT: This build and its repository do NOT include game ROMS.
-It is your own prerogative to add games/roms in the relevant folders.
+It is your own prerogative to add games in the relevant folders.
 Please check README.txt inside each of the extra system directory: SAMCOUPE, CPC6128, MSX, NES, COLECO, Atari for instructions.

 Now, you can enjoy extra machines and consoles, switch WiFi off, manage files, or play music..